How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Discussion

-Our results show that MTurkers and Prolific respondents are confident about security and privacy knowledge, with fewer respondents answering ``Not sure'' to most questions.
-We observe that this is may be a similar phenomenon to past results which found that MTurk workers are more certain about what information is available about them online~\cite{kang2014privacy}.
-This level of confidence may be quite relevant to the properties of online survey respondents, since past work such as Sawaya et al.~\cite{sawaya2017self} found that confidence is a better predictor of security behaviors than actual knowledge.
+Our results show that participants recruited through MTurker and Prolific are more confident about privacy and security knowledge compared to the overall U.S. population, with fewer respondents answering ``Not sure'' to most questions.
+We observe that this is a similar phenomenon to past results which found that MTurk workers are more certain about what information is available about them online~\cite{kang2014privacy}.
+This confidence gap also raises questions about the generalizability of non-survey studies that recruit participants through these online platforms, since prior work has found that confidence is a better predictor of security behaviors than actual knowledge~\cite{sawaya2017self}.

-One factor that may have contributed to the drastically higher reported use of social media in our online samples is response bias from participants who worry that they may be excluded from a survey (and thus not be paid) if they don't use certain products, leading them to lie and claim that they use social networks which they actually do not.
-Another possibility is that the population on these platforms have different behaviours regarding social media than the general U.S. population, leading to higher adoption and use of social media platforms, Indeed, prior work on MTurk has also found that US MTurk workers have higher reported social media use than the general US population~\cite{kang2014privacy}, which is supported by our findings in our Prolific and MTurk samples.
+One factor that might have contributed to the drastically higher reported use of social media in our online samples is response bias from participants who worry that they may be excluded from a survey (and thus not be paid) if they don't use certain products, leading them inaccurately claim that they use social networks which they actually do not.
+Another possibility is that the population on these platforms have different behaviors regarding social media than the general U.S. population, leading to higher adoption and use of social media platforms.
+Indeed, prior work on MTurk has also found that U.S. MTurk workers have higher reported social media use than the general US population~\cite{kang2014privacy}, which is supported by our findings in our Prolific and MTurk samples.

-While it is possible that some of the difference in responses to behavior questions might have been due to actual differences in social media use between 2019 and 2022, a 2021 survey~\cite{auxier2021social} conducted by Pew about a year into the pandemic shows that social media adoption hasn't drastically increased since mid-2019, when the American Trends Panel Wave 49 was conducted.
+While it is possible that some of the difference in responses to behavior questions might have been due to actual differences in social media use between 2019 and 2022, a 2021 survey~\cite{auxier2021social} conducted by Pew about a year into the pandemic shows that social media adoption has not drastically increased since mid-2019, when the American Trends Panel Wave 49 was conducted.
 That survey found that in 2021, 69\% of Americans used Facebook, 40\% used Instagram, and 23\% used Twitter, numbers which are very closely compatible with the 71\%, 38\%, and 23\% found in 2019.
-This suggests that the drastically higher usage numbers we find in our online samples are genuine symptoms that users of online crowdsourcing platforms are not representative of the overall population in terms of their social media use.
+This suggests that the higher usage numbers we find in our online samples are genuine symptoms that users of online crowdsourcing platforms are not representative of the overall population in terms of their social media use.

 \textit{\textbf{Recommendation 4:} Attention Check Questions and CAPTCHAs are not recommended for online surveys conducted on Prolific.} \\